 Theory and practice of country dance.
 Development of movement quality and performance skills individually, with a partner or in a group setting.
 May include Two-Step, Cha Cha Cha, Swing, West Coast Swing, East Coast Swing, Waltz, Rhythm Two-Step, or Night Club and Line Dance.
 Prerequisites: None.
-Course Note: May be repeated for a total of four (4) credits.
+Course Note: DANI 25AD may be repeated for credit.

-DAN125AE I credit 2 periods Social Dance: Tango
+DAN 125AE I credit 2 periods Social Dance: Tango

 Theory and practice of tango dance.
 Development of movement quality and performance skills individually, with a partner or in a group setting.
 May include Argentine Tango, American Tango or International Style Tango.
 Prerequisites: None.
-Course Note: May be repeated for a total of four (4) credits.
+Course Note: DAN125AE may be repeated for credit.

-DAN 129 I credit 3 periods Musical Theatre Dance I
+DAN129 I credit 3 periods Musical Theatre Dance I

 Introduction to the theory and practice of musical theatre dance at the beginning level.
 Development of movement quality and performance skills.
 Prerequisites: None.
+Course Note: DAN 129 may be repeated for credit.